enisz/ts-igdb/README.md

 ### IGDB interfaces

 ```
-import { IGDBOptions } from 'ts-igdb/interface/igdb';
+import { <INTERFACES> } from 'ts-igdb/interface/igdb';
 ```

-These are declaring the types of the options object.
-It is enough to import only the IGDBOptions interface.
-OrderOption and FilterOption interfaces are part of IGDBOptions.
+IGDBOptions can be imported from here which is declaring the type of the options object.
+It is enough to import only the IGDBOptions interface, since FilterOption and OrderOption is part of the IGDB object.
+However you can import them if required.

  - [IGDBOptions](interface/igdb/igdb-options.interface.ts)
  - [FilterOption](interface/igdb/filter-option.interface.ts)